KavyaSethia/Reminder-bot/README.md

 - Add a new reminder --> This features take the input from the user about the date, time and reason of the new reminder and saves it to the database.
 - Edit reminder --> This feature edits the existing reminder and replace with that one.
 - Delete reminder --> This feature is use to delete the existing reminder.
-- Get all reminder --> This feature will give the list of all reminders till the date.
+- Get all reminder --> This feature will give the list of all reminders till that date.
 - Mark reminder as complete -->
-- reminder notification -->
+- reminder notification --> This feature is use to give notification of the reminder at a specific time on the screen.
 - view summary of reminder-total completed, missed and upcoming